datakund/UnOfficial-APIs/docs/source/linkedin.rst

         var datakund=require('datakund');
         datakund.linkedin___message___sender(cookies,profile_link,Write_a_message);

-LinkedIn Bot - scrape connections
+LinkedIn Bot - Scrape Connections
 #################################

 This LinkedIn API scrapes all the details of your connections when you enter cookies.